treeverse/lakeFS/docs/reference/protected_branches.md

 ## Managing branch protection rules

 This section explains how to use the lakeFS UI to manage rules.
-You can also use the [command line](./commands.md#lakectl-branch-protect).
+You can also use the [command line](./commands.md#lakectl-branch-protect){: .button-clickable}.

 ### Reaching the branch protection rules page